Win With Wellness

-University of Illinois College of Medicine at Rockford researchers compared county data to overall state data from the Illinois Behavioral Risk Factor Surveillance System and found that residents of Stephenson County and Carroll County show higher rates of diabetes, heart disease, and current smoking than the state average.
-The premature age-adjusted mortality rate is markedly higher in both of these counties, especially Carroll.
+University of Illinois College of Medicine at Rockford researchers compared county data to overall state data from the Illinois Behavioral Risk Factor Surveillance System and found that residents of Stephenson County and Carroll County showed higher rates of diabetes, heart disease, and current smoking than the state average.
+The premature age-adjusted mortality rate was markedly higher in both of these counties, especially Carroll.

-- Take Off Pounds Sensibly (TOPS®), a weight-loss support group for adult men and women
+- Take Off Pounds Sensibly (TOPS), a weight-loss support group for adults

-TOPS® membership is provided through the FORHP grant.
-Established in 1948, TOPS® is a weight-loss support group for adults that focuses on small changes participants can make to their diets and activity levels.
-Group sessions held weekly in community settings include private weigh-ins and professionally prepared, informational chapter programs, featuring up-to-date information on nutrition, exercise, and healthy lifestyles.
+TOPS membership is provided through the FORHP grant.
+Established in 1948, TOPS is a weight-loss support group for adults that focuses on small changes participants can make to their diets and activity levels.
+Weekly group sessions held in community settings include private weigh-ins and professionally prepared, informational chapter programs, featuring up-to-date information on nutrition, exercise, and healthy lifestyles.
 The program provides positive reinforcement and motivation to adhere to food and exercise programs.

-Heart-to-Heart presentations are community health education sessions led by health educators.
+Heart-to-Heart presentations are health education sessions led by health educators for worksites and community groups.
 These presentations emphasize small, practical changes that attendees can make to their lifestyles.

 Food demonstrations were piloted in the fall of 2017 using the evidence-based Cooking Matters curriculum.
 Educational content focused on topics such as pre-planning meals for the week, freezing foods, and preparing healthy meals using shelf-stable foods.